TodePond/DreamBerd/README.md

 ## Built In Functions

-C has some built in functions.
-One of them is the C function.
+WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite has some built in functions.
+One of them is the WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite function.
 Use it to print the logo of the language.

 ```java
 WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite()!